 Residents are allowed to make and receive phone calls each day to or from someone on the approved contact list.
-Menomonie, River Falls, Wood County, and Amery have slightly different rules when it comes to phone calls (times of day phone calls are allowed, number of calls per day, duration of phone calls, ability to make/receive calls while on consequence, etc.), so please familiarize yourself with phone call rules and expectations by talking with the Program Coordinator or Adolescent Care Manager of the house that your child resides in.
+Each program has slightly different rules when it comes to phone calls (times of day phone calls are allowed, number of calls per day, duration of phone calls, ability to make/receive calls while on consequence, etc.), so please familiarize yourself with phone call rules and expectations by talking with the Program Director or Case Manager of the house that your child resides in.
 Exceptions to certain phone call rules are made in emergency situations.

 Residents are allowed to send and receive mail to and from any person (unless restricted by court order).
 Residents are allowed to receive packages, but packages may not contain contraband restricted in the group home.
 Group home staff may have residents open mail under supervision to ensure that contraband is not contained in the package or envelope.
-If there are any questions about the sorts of items allowed in the group home, please contact the Program Coordinator listed at the bottom of this page.
+If there are any questions about the sorts of items allowed in the group home, please contact the assigned Case Manager for your resident.

 Residents are allowed on-grounds or off-grounds visits with people on their approved contact list.
-All visits must be approved by the Program Coordinator or Associate Case Manager during business hours (9:00 am – 4:00 pm, Monday – Friday).
-Weekend visits must be approved by the Program Coordinator or Associate Case Manager by Friday at 4:00 pm.
+All visits must be approved by the Program Director or Case Manager during business hours (9:00 am – 4:00 pm, Monday – Friday).
+Weekend visits must be approved by the Program Director or Case Manager by Friday at 4:00 pm.
 Usually, visits will progress from on-grounds to off-grounds and possibly to overnight visits with family or guardians.
 Any off-grounds visit is subject to approval by a social worker.
 Residents must also have a green light and an appropriate level to be allowed to have an off-grounds visit.
 Some exceptions can be made with social worker approval.